Medical Device Surface Treatment

 Surface roughness level is a parameter of surface quality, commonly measured as the average deviation of the surface profile from the mean line (Ra).
 Surface smoothness is one of the parameters used to evaluate medical device functionality, safety and quality.
 Smooth surfaces will be always easier to clean and will minimize dirt accumulation and contamination.

-Moreover, improper surface roughness of a medical device may lead to blood clots and tissue reactions.
+Moreover, the improper surface roughness of a medical device may lead to blood clots and tissue reactions.
 Smooth surfaces assist in preventing platelet activation and aggregation.
 In the pharmaceutical industry, surface material and roughness levels are very important in product contact materials for achieving the required cleanliness level and minimizing the chances of contamination.

-There are several common methods of surface treatment, which include acid pickling, electrochemical polishing and passivation.
+There are several common methods of surface treatment, which include acid pickling, electrochemical polishing, and passivation.

 The lower chromium layer gives lower corrosion resistance.
 To restore this corrosion resistance, the outer layer should be removed by exposing the fully alloyed stainless steel surface.
 Mechanical removal may leave high roughness, or other particles, on the surface.
 Pickling solutions include high concentrations of nitric acid (HNO3) and hydrofluoric acid (HF) to remove the scale and the depleted chromium layer.

 The duration and temperature of the treatment may be optimized.
 Pickling is used for metal removal and can cause the metal surface to “shine”.
-Pickling solutions are suitable for stainless steel, are highly corrosive to carbon steel and have a greater effect on metal surfaces than passivation.
+Pickling solutions are suitable for stainless steel, are highly corrosive to carbon steel, and have a greater effect on metal surfaces than passivation.

 In this process, a metal surface is smoothed by submerging a piece of metal medical device (anode) and a cathode into an electrolyte solution bath and applying DC power.
 The anode is connected to the DC positive terminal and the cathode is connected to the negative terminal.